 The College's Title IX Coordinator oversees compliance with these Procedures and Title IX regulations.
 Questions about these Procedures should be directed to the Title IX Coordinator.
-Anyone wishing to make a report relating to Sexual Misconduct may do so by reporting the concern to the College's Title IX Coordinator.
+Anyone wishing to make a report relating to sexual harassment may do so by reporting the concern to the College's Title IX Coordinator in person, by mail, by telephone, by email, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report of alleged sexual harassment.